-Instant Pot Dal comes together with minimal effort with the help of your electric pressure cooker.
-These delicious bowls of dal are topped with quick pickled red onion and tangy yogurt for an unforgettable, vegetarian meal that’s perfect for Meatless Monday or any day of the week.
+Yellow Split Pea Instant Pot Dal comes together with minimal effort.
+These delicious bowls of dal are topped with pickled red onions and tangy yogurt for an unforgettable, vegetarian meal that’s perfect for Meatless Monday or any day of the week.

 Growing up, my dad was a vegetarian, and I fondly remember eating Indian food with him.